botpress/botpress-examples/hello-world-bot/README.md

 ### 4. Install modules

-Directly in your command line again, you need to install [botpress-messenger](https://github.com/botpress/botpress-messenger) module to connect your bot to a Facebook Page.
+In your command line again, you need to install [botpress-messenger](https://github.com/botpress/botpress-messenger) module to be able to connect your bot to your Facebook Page.

 ```
 botpress install messenger